<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Helping customers like you achieve their financial goals is all we do, which is why we’re arming you with our expert insight, tips, and advice to help you get there.

-What to Do if Your Home is Flooded or Destroyed by a Hurricane
+What to Do if Your Home Is Flooded or Destroyed by a Hurricane

 what to do if your home is destroyed

-If you are wondering what to do next if your property is destroyed or damaged, we've provided guidance to take as much guesswork out of the early days as possible.
+If you are wondering what to do next if your property is destroyed or damaged, we’ve provided some guidance to take as much guesswork out of the early days as possible.

 You should also notify your mortgage servicer.

-Hurricanes and Home Insurance
+2. Hurricanes and Home Insurance

 Some policies partially or completely exclude wind-related damage.
 If coverage is provided, you will need to determine what coverage limits will apply to your home’s structure and personal belongings.

-Private homeowners insurance policies typically do not cover flood damage (unless you purchased a separate flood insurance policy).
-However, if a hurricane wind damages your roof, and rain gets in as a result, you may find that homeowners insurance offers some protection if your policy includes coverage for wind.
+Private homeowners insurance policies typically do not cover flood damage, unless you purchased a separate flood insurance policy.
+However, if a hurricane wind damages your roof and rain gets in as a result, you may find that homeowners insurance offers some protection if your policy includes coverage for wind.

 Read your insurance policy carefully and contact your local insurance agent with questions about your specific circumstance.

-FHA Disaster Relief for Hurricane Victims
+3. Look into FHA Disaster Relief for Hurricane Victims

-If your home is located in a Presidentially declared disaster area, you may qualify for the FHA 203(h) Disaster Relief Loan.
+If your home is located in a presidentially declared disaster area, you may qualify for the FHA 203(h) Disaster Relief Loan.

-What To Do About Your Current Mortgage
+4. What to Do About Your Current Mortgage

-If your home was damaged, you should continue to make your mortgage payments.
+Even if your home was damaged, you should continue to make your mortgage payments.

 If you decide to repair or rebuild your home, there will be no changes to your loan terms during or after the rebuilding process.
 After the home is repaired or rebuilt, you can refinance or sell the property.